hteumeuleu/caniemail/_features/html-video.md

     "7": "The `<video>` element is supported and the `poster` image is visible, but the video can not play due to a strict Content Security Policy.", "8": "The `<video>` element is supported, but the video can not play due to a strict Content Security Policy.", "9": "Not supported.
 The `<video>` element and all its content is removed.", "10": "Not supported.
-The `src` attribute is replaced by `data-src`."
+The `src` attribute is replaced by `data-src`.", "11": "Partial support.
+The video can be played by doing a right click and play.
+But `autoplay` and `controls` are not supported."
 }
 links: {
     "Can I use: Video element":"https://caniuse.com/#feat=video",